Huocheng County: Climate

+Demographics

 Economy

 In agriculture, the local population cultivate wheat, corn and other crops including sugar beet, cotton, tobacco, apples, animal husbandry with cattle and sheep.

 The main minerals extracted in the area include coal, phosphorus, iron, gold, silver, copper, limestone, Iceland spar and marble, etc.

 Transport

 Huocheng is served by China National Highway 312 and the Jinghe-Yining-Khorgas Railway.

 There is a border crossing into Kazakhstan at Khorgas, where the road continues to Zharkent in Panfilov District.

 The Jinghe–Yining–Khorgas Railway through Huocheng county was completed in 2010, reaching practically to the Kazakhstan border.
 There are plans to construct a connecting railway line on the Kazakh side, creating China's second railway link to Central Asia besides Alashankou.